 Your grades are important, but so is your mental health!
 Talk to someone if you need to, and don’t beat yourself up too much.

-I hope these tips are helpful to all of you and you can learn to focus better in your classes!
+I hope these tips are helpful to all of you and you can learn to focus better in your online classes!
 Stay safe and good luck with your studies!